1911 United Kingdom heatwave

 The United Kingdom heatwave of 1911 was a particularly severe heatwave and associated drought.
-Records were set around the country for temperature in England, including the highest accepted temperature, at the time, of 36.7 C, only broken 79 years later in the 1990 heatwave, which reached 37.1 C. A temperature of 100 F was recorded at Greenwich in a Glaisher stand and was regarded as the record but further data from a Stevenson screen in the same location showed the temperature to be 96.6 F. The highest ever accepted temperature is currently 40.3 C recorded on 19th July 2022 on a Royal Air Force station in Coningsby, Lincolnshire.
-Weather in Northern Europe was also affected around about this time.
+Records were set around the country for temperature in England, including the highest accepted temperature, at the time, of 36.7 C, only broken 79 years later in the 1990 heatwave, which reached 37.1 C. A temperature of 37.8 C was recorded at Greenwich in a Glaisher stand and was regarded as the record, but further data from a Stevenson screen in the same location showed the temperature to be 35.9 C.

 Description

 The heatwave began around early July and ended two and a half months later, in mid September.

 By 17 July temperatures were 27 C and by 20 July there had been no rain for 20 days, meaning a drought had officially begun.
 In the height of the heatwave, at the end of July, temperatures were 33 C in Kings Lynn, breaking all previous records in that area.
 The heatwave and drought continued into August, with temperatures up to 27 C on 1 August continuing throughout the month in London.
 Even into September, the heatwave was still continuing, with temperatures up to 33 C in early September.

-The heatwave and drought only ended on 11 September when average temperatures dropped by 20 degrees Fahrenheit (11°C) and the high pressure dominating the country receded, allowing rain over all parts of the country.
+The heatwave and drought only ended on 11 September when average temperatures dropped by 20 C-change and the high pressure dominating the country receded, allowing rain over all parts of the country.